 First Friday open mic features poets and musicians, held at DC’s oldest African American church.
 6:00 to 9:00 pm.
 Free admission.
 Mt.
 Zion UMC, 1334 39th St. NW, Georgetown neighborhood, DC (202) 234-0148.

 PEN/Faulkner hosts public readings by nationally-known writers of fiction and nonfiction.
-Also sponsors Writers-in-the-Schools in urban high schools.
+Also sponsors Writers-in-the-Schools in urban high schools and administers the PEN/Malamud Award for Excellence i the Short Story and the PEN/Faulkner Award for Fiction.

 Potter’s House has hosted various author events since its founding in 1960.
 Church-run cafe, bookstore, and community space committed to arts and activism.
 1658 Columbia Rd.
 NW, Adams Morgan neighborhood, DC.